 Whether your historic home is still in its infancy or whether your historic structure is hundreds of years old, preserving the original architecture and design elements are crucial to keeping your historic home historic.
 Keeping the siding, roofing materials and other architectural features in their original state can be tough, but well worth the effort.
 More often than not, outdated and damaged windows are replaced with newer more energy efficient models, destroying the original look and feel of the historic structure.
 But the fact of the matter is, older windows can easily be preserved and restored, often at a much cheaper cost than a total replacement, and all without ruining your historic homes historic appeal.
+Sometimes in my work I resort to schlüsseldienst berlin to gently replace the fasteners or locks on the windows without damaging their appearance.

 The first step towards preserving and restoring historic windows is evaluating the entire window to determine if they are indeed restorable.
 There are three main categories that a historic window can fall into during the evaluation: